ansonhwo/hotspot/README.md

 # hotspot
-A website for locating event hotspots.
+A website for locating & hosting events.